Go to the Students section

-All (fully completed) application forms should be received by HR (email@example.com) by the deadline of 8 February 2019.
+All (fully completed) application forms should be received by HR (firstname.lastname@example.org) by the deadline of Friday the 11 March 2022.
 Your department may set an earlier deadline to allow line managers and Deans/Directors time to complete the relevant sections of the form.
 Please check with your department what your local deadline is.
 Confirmation of receipt of applications will be by email to the employee and copied to the line manager.
 Applications will not be accepted after the deadline.

-Staff who do not have regular access to email may submit a hard copy for the application form to the HR Business Partnership Manager (Reward), HR Directorate, Wheatley Campus, Wheatley, OX33 1HX.
+Staff who do not have regular access to email may submit a hard copy for the application form to the HR Business Partnership Manager, HR Directorate, Wheatley Campus, Wheatley, OX33 1HX.
 Please check that your application has been received.

 Please return completed Recognition Award Nomination Forms to the HR Employee Services Team, being mindful of payroll deadline dates: email@example.com.